 Class assignments and grading

 Students will take midterm and final exams identifying material from course readings, lectures, images, films, and discussions.
-Students will also use assigned course readings to draft six essays of five paragraphs in length, two of which they will revise into five-page papers.
+Students will also use course readings of their own choice to draft, peer review, and revise two essays.